 I was on a mountaintop in a dream.
 The mountaintop, which was thousands of feet in the air and covered in snow, was vast and glorious.
-The air was clean and the view expanded far and wide, full of possibilities.
+The air was fresh and the view expanded far and wide, full of possibilities.
 But, I couldn’t enjoy any of it because I believed that I would fall.
 I was worried that the Earth would shake and cause an avalanche that would bury me.
 For a brief moment I saw another mountain from afar that was higher and more glorious than the one I was already on.
-It was beautiful but yet so high up and more dangerous.
+It was so beautiful but yet so high up and even more dangerous.
 I wanted to be up there but I was too scared.
-I couldn’t enjoy the view for long because the foundations of the mountain began to shake and falter until I awoke from the dream.
+I couldn’t enjoy the view for long because the foundations of the mountain began to shake underneath me until I awoke from the dream.

 Imposter Syndrome.
 It is an overused term but still very much a real thing.
 Having so many disappointments in this entrepreneurial journey I’ve learned to accept disappointments and failures but be cautious of victories.
 I can’t allow myself to be happy that I got to one of my mountaintops without fear that I don’t belong there or it’s all going to go away or come crashing down.

 I don’t know how or when Imposter Syndrome shows up in ones life but I think it often comes from early rejection.
 You may have been laughed at because you shared a dream.
 You may have been told that you were too incompetent to pursue something so big.
 Others may have told you that you were unattractive or they’ve forced their perceptions of you on your life.
 Past traumas definitely shape your self esteem.